 Monitor health and safety performance, including accident and incident rates.
 Review and consider any significant concerns or associated trends and recommend appropriate action(s) in response.

-Receive health and safety inspection and audit reports, generated by the Head teacher and/or Lead Governor for Health and Safety and/or others and consider appropriate action to address any shortcomings identified.
+Receive health and safety inspection and audit reports, generated by the Head of School and/or Lead Governor for Health and Safety and/or others and consider appropriate action to address any shortcomings identified.

 To recommend to the governing body a school security procedure that addresses the security of pupils and staff as well as the protection of buildings and property.
 Review this regularly and make recommendations where appropriate.

-With the head draft a documented emergency plan for the school for approval by the governing body.
+With the Head of School, draft a documented emergency plan for the school for approval by the governing body.

 To consider and recommend to the governing body suitable arrangements to ensure safeguarding and the promotion of the health, welfare and inclusion of pupils.